Old Norwegian: Old Norn

-Old Faroese

 Middle Norwegian

 The Black Death struck Norway in 1349, killing over 60% of the population.
-This probably precipitated the current process of language development.
+This significantly affected the development of Norwegian down the line.
 The language in Norway after 1350 up to about 1550 is generally referred to as Middle Norwegian.
 The language went through several changes: morphological paradigms were simplified, including the loss of grammatical cases and the levelling of personal inflection on verbs.
 A vowel reduction also took place, in some dialects, including in parts of Norway, reducing many final unstressed vowels in a word to a common "e".

 The phonemic inventory also underwent changes.
 The dental fricatives represented by the letters þ and ð disappeared from the Norwegian language, either merging with their equivalent stop consonants, represented by t and d, respectively, or being lost altogether.